Trend Following Strategy - Journal Guide

 Entry Rules

-- ADX above 25 indicating a trending market
+- ADX is above 25, confirming a trending environment

-- Enter on a pullback to the 20-day moving average
+- Enter on a pullback to the 20-day or 50-day moving average that holds as support or resistance

-- Higher highs and higher lows confirmed on daily chart
+- Higher highs and higher lows intact on the daily chart for longs; lower highs and lower lows for shorts

 Exit Rules

-- Trail stop at the most recent swing low
+- Stop loss: 1.5 ATR below the most recent swing low for longs

 Key Metrics to Track